-I am an Associate Professor of Economics and Finance at University College London
+I am a Professor of Economics and Finance at University College London

 Main Fields of Interests

 Financial Intermediation, Banking Regulation, Macroeconomics, and Political Economy.

 Financial Contagion, In: Gerard Caprio (ed.), Handbook of Safeguarding Global Financial Stability: Political, Social, Cultural, and Economic Theories and Models, 2013, Vol.2, pp. 139-143.
 Oxford: Elsevier. (with Robert Kollmann)